Ski pole: Alpine skiing

 Racing poles have their own unique distinctions.
 Super giant slalom, downhill, and speed skiing poles are designed to bend around the skier's body while in a tuck position to minimize drag.
 In slalom skiing, straight poles are used due to the reduced speeds and increased reliance on poles.
 Slalom poles will often come with a guard attached to the grip for the purpose of deflecting gates.

 Giant slalom skiers choose a straight or bent pole based on personal preference and situation; giant slalom courses can vary greatly in speed and in the case of slower courses, aerodynamic drag does not have as great a factor.

 Cross-country skiing

 Poles enable cross-country skiers to apply power to the snow, using arm motion; poles can also provide stability.
 In competitive cross-country skiing, poling technique is essential, especially so during a mass start in which double-poling is the main means of propulsion.

-Longer poles are used for cross country because of different techniques.
+The length of poles used depends on technique (i.e. skate vs classic).
 Pole length for classic (aka diagonal-stride) technique is typically measured from the ground to the skier's armpit.
-For skating (aka freestyle) technique the length of the pole is typically from the ground to the skier's upper lip.
-These length selections balance between maximum thrust and technique considerations.
+For skating (aka freestyle) technique, the length of the pole is typically from the ground to the skier's upper lip.
+These length selections balance between maximum force production, efficiency, and technique considerations.
 Most Nordic ski pole manufacturers have sizing charts available.